 Based on a two year chart interest rates still look low if you are kicking yourself for not being proactive enough to at least get a no obligation quote online.

-Even if the 10-year yield ramps to a two year high of 3.2%, that's still quite low compared to a 10-year high of around 5%.
-I don’t think we’ll be getting anywhere close to 5% over the next 10 years, but we shall see.
+Now let's extend the example above using a 10-year chart.
+Even if the 10-year yield ramped to a two year high of 3.2%, that's still quite low compared to a 10-year high of around 5%.
 What's most interesting in this chart is how the 10-year yield only got to a low of 2.2% during the DEPTHS of the financial crisis.
-Four years have passed and the economy is much stronger yet the 10-year yield is still only at 2.15%.
+Four years passed and the economy got much stronger yet the 10-year yield was still only at 2.15%.
 Got to love central bank intervention!

 The investor in me does not believe the Fed will allow the 10-year yield to continue ramping so soon.
-As a result, I am going LONG the 10-year bond (believe yields will fall from 2.15%) by buying the ETF, IEF (see chart).
-I don't plan to make or lose more than 3% on IEF, as a result I've dumped a chunky 35% of my IRA into the name.
+As a result, I am going LONG the 10-year bond by buying the ETF, IEF.
+I don't plan to make or lose more than 3% on IEF.
+As a result I've dumped a chunky 35% of my rollover IRA into the name.
 IEF is my hedge against a collapse in equities and a place to park my cash which earns nothing.
 My year-end target for the 10-year yield is 2% or lower.

-The irony is that the higher the 10-year yield goes, the more susceptible equities are to a pullback because bonds become more attractive relative to equities.
+The irony is that the higher the 10-year yield goes, the more susceptible equities are to a pullback.
+The reason is because bonds become more attractive relative to equities.
 The bullish way to look at a rise in interest rates is a rise in monetary demand due to an improving economy.
-Finally, for those interested in buying property, maybe, just maybe a rise in rates will slow down the torrid rise in property values (March prices were up 10% YoY).
-Then again, the herd is probably thinking “buy now or be priced out forever” again.